 A flexible spending account (FSA) carryover is one way you can provide flexibility to employees who participate in these accounts.
-We break down FSA carryovers in the first blog post in our FSA flexibility series.
+We break down FSA carryovers below.
+Read our blog posts on grace periods and run-out periods for the rest of the series.

 Can FSA funds carry over to next year?